nikhilkumar828/BlockCerts/README.md

 # BlockCerts

-BlockChain certificate uploading and retrieving .
+Dapp for document uploading and retrieving via BlockChain .